tolopsy/documaster/README.md

 ## How to Run Tests
 - Run `docker compose run app pytest`

-## Pending Implementations
-- Tests: The test scaffolding has been initialized but not fully implemented with test cases.

 ## Notes on Future Improvements and Additional Features
 The following could not be implemented due to time constraint: